 Louise Kincaid has worked in nonprofit management and development for over 20 years.
 Prior to joining the Future of Flight Foundation, she was the Executive Director for Mercer Island Center for the Arts where she brought a wide range of arts and nonprofit management skills, initiating the $25 million capital campaign through community outreach and fundraising efforts.
 With a passion for the arts and musical theatre, Louise was Village Theatre’s Director of Development for 10 years, where she oversaw both the $2 million annual fund and the multi-faceted $11 million capital campaign fundraising efforts for both Issaquah and Everett.
 Joining the Northwest Chamber Orchestra in 1992 as Executive Director, she led the organization to a 10-year period of remarkable organizational growth, fiscal stability and artistic excellence.
 She graduated from the University of Michigan with two graduate degrees in Musicology and Music Performance.

-Desmond grew up on a farm in Southern Rhodesia, present-day Zimbabwe, and now lives in Snohomish, WA with his wife, Karen.
-He was educated in Rhodesia and graduated from an all-white teacher’s college; although he could attend classes, he was not allowed to live or have meals on campus.
-He taught in Rhodesia and moved to the USA in July 1972.
+Desmond grew up on a farm in Rhodesia, present-day Zimbabwe, and now lives in Snohomish, WA with his wife, Karen.
+He is the sixth of eleven siblings, seven of whom are still living.
+Desmond attended a Catholic boarding school in Rhodesia from the age of 7 until graduating in 1965.
+He then attended the all-white Bulawayo Teachers Training College of Rhodesia; although he could attend classes, he was not allowed to live or have meals on campus.
+He moved to the USA in July 1972.
 He and Karen taught in a private junior boys’ school in Deerfield, Massachusetts.
-Desmond also coached soccer (aka football), skiing – although he had never seen snow before, basketball – although he had never heard of it before, and track and field.
-He subsequently served as principal at two consecutive private middle schools before retiring in 2006 and moving to Washington State in 2007.
-Currently he is the Children’s Advocate at the Interfaith Shelter for Homeless Families in Everett, WA.
-His favorite sport is soccer which he played in high school, college and semi-professionally in Rhodesia.
-He currently coaches – with his daughter – a soccer team of ten-year old girls, including his granddaughter.
+They lived in a dormitory while at the school and Desmond taught in the classroom, coached soccer (aka football), skiing – although he had never seen snow before, basketball – although he had never heard of it before, and track and field.
+He remained at the boarding school for fourteen years before moving on to become a principal at two consecutive private middle schools before retiring in 2006 and moving to Washington State in 2007.
+Karen and Desmond have two daughters and five grandchildren.
+One daughter lives in Snohomish, Washington and the other in Atlanta, Georgia.
+Desmond learned about the Children’s Commission from a friend and Commission member Chris.
+He attended his first SCCC meeting February 27, 2013 and decided to become a member a short time thereafter.
+Desmond now is sort of ‘unretired.’
+He was the Children’s Advocate at the Interfaith Shelter for Homeless Families in Everett, WA until 2015.
+He served on the board of the Snohomish County Health and Safety Network and was board chair of the Network Advocates.
+He now is the Chair of the Snohomish County Children’s Commission and is on the board of Edmonds Driftwood Players.
+He also is a member of the Children’s Mental Health Coalition.
+Desmond’s favorite sport is soccer which he played in high school, college and semiprofessionally in Rhodesia.
+He also ran soccer camps in Greenfield Massachusetts for 21 years and currently coaches – with his daughter – a soccer team of ten-year old girls, including his granddaughter.
 Desmond’s acting career ended with a part in the Kaufman/Hart play, You Can’t Take it With You.
 No, he never did meet Jean Arthur and yes, a grandfather of his was a renowned medicine man (a so-called witchdoctor).
-Karen and Desmond have two daughters and five grandchildren.

 LEGAL ADVISOR, Peggy Sanders, Attorney